naninovel/docs/docs/en/guide/custom-commands.md

 ### Parameter Types

-To expose a command parameter to naninovel scripts, add a public field to the command class with one of the supported types:
+To expose a command parameter to scenario scripts, add a public field to the command class with one of the supported types:

 | Field Type                | Value Type            | Script Example                      |
 |---------------------------|-----------------------|-------------------------------------|